gabrielstik/rooting/README.md

 _Note that if you want to make this parameter as default for all your virtual hosts, you have to do this changes on_ `/etc/apache2/apache2.conf` _file._

+Then apply : `sudo service apache2 restart`.

 #### SSL Issues
 If your website is in https, you might have 2 _.conf_ files :
 * mywebsite.conf
 * mywebsite-xx-ssl.conf

-All you need is do the same changes on the ssl _.conf_ file
+All you need is do the same changes on the ssl _.conf_ file and don't forget to apply.

-Then apply : `sudo service apache2 restart`.

 ## Usage
 Comming soon